Optimization-based Unfolding in High-Energy Physics: Methods

 Starting from the regularized log-likelihood maximization in~\eqref{log-like-max}, we reformulate the unfolding problem as a discrete optimization-based task following the same approach presented in~\cite{cormier_unfolding_2019}.
 First, we replace the sum over the Poisson terms in~\eqref{eqn:poisson} by the squared L2-norm of the difference between the expected and the measured histograms.
 This corresponds to taking the Gaussian approximation of the Poisson distribution for each bin in the limit of a large number of entries.
 Then, using finite differences to approximate the 2\textsuperscript{nd}-order derivative as described in~\eqref{eqn:laplace}, we write the regularization term as the squared L2-norm of the discrete Laplacian operator $D$ applied to the unfolded histogram~$\boldsymbol{z}$, up to the multiplicative factor $\lambda$.
 Thus, the equivalent optimization-based version of the unfolding problem reads:

-This minimization task is performed over the whole set of positive integer-valued vectors such that $z_i \in [0, z_i^{\mathrm{max}}]$.
-The upper bound values $z_i^{\mathrm{max}}$ are roughly estimated bin by bin using the efficiency correction factors $\epsilon_i$.

-Quadratic optimization problems are challenging as they can even be NP-hard, considering, for example, the Quadratic Knapsack problem introduced in~\cite{gallo1980quadratic}.
+Quadratic optimization problems like this one are challenging as they might be NP-hard, considering, for example, the Quadratic Knapsack problem introduced in~\cite{gallo1980quadratic}.
 Solution strategies range from exact methods such as branch-and-bound and semi-definite programming to classical heuristics~\cite{burer2003nonlinear, korner1985integer}.
 Given the formulation as a quadratic optimization problem in~\eqref{l2-norm-min}, classical solvers can be employed to find a sub-optimal solution representing the unfolded histogram $\Hat{\boldsymbol{z}}$.

 In this work, we use the commercial software Gurobi to address this optimization problem.
 This solver offers the state-of-the-art mathematical optimization tools for linear and mixed-integer programming.
-In addition to the classical optimization approach, we employ D-Wave’s hybrid quantum-classical solver, which generates samples of candidate solutions to optimization problems defined over integer variables.
+In addition to the classical optimization approach, we employ D-Wave's hybrid quantum-classical solver, which generates samples of candidate solutions to optimization problems defined over integer variables.
 The central idea of a hybrid quantum-classical model is to combine the complementary strengths of classical and quantum computing resources.
-Classical processors are used for tasks such as problem decomposition, constraint management, and coordination of the optimization workflow.
+Classical processors are used for tasks such as problem decomposition, constraint management, and coordination of the optimization workflow~\cite{osaba2025dwave}.
 Quantum processors, in contrast, are designed to explore complex and high-dimensional energy landscapes and may leverage quantum effects to traverse barriers between local minima.
 This collaborative approach aims to improve the exploration of the solution space and support the search for near-optimal solutions in challenging nonconvex settings.
-Through the \textit{hybrid} structure of this D-Wave solver, complex problems beyond the capacity of standalone quantum processors can be tackled~\cite{DWave2020HybridSolver}.
+Through the hybrid structure of this D-Wave solver, complex problems beyond the capacity of standalone quantum processors can be tackled~\cite{DWave2020HybridSolver}.